 For now, let’s stick to the tried and true.
 A brown butter cake in a simple bundt cake pan, with a wonderfully easy coffee glaze made with powdered sugar and dark espresso.
 The combo is amazing.

 If you’ve never made brown butter (where have you been?!) it’s really simple but you need a saucepan with tall sides since the butter foams a lot.
-It also make a chirping sound while the water is evaporating and the solids are browning.
+It also makes a chirping sound while the water is evaporating and the solids are browning.
 Really annoying, ha.
 But the result is worth every second.

 I’ve made this cake in 2 loaf pans a few times.
 It really does the job when you need to give as a gift or want to use different glazes, like chocolate, because chocolate and brown butter… duh.